Bridge indices of spatial graphs and diagram colorings: Preliminaries

 We are now ready to define the Wirtinger number of a spatial graph.

-\begin{definition} The \textit{Wirtinger number of a spatial graph diagram $D$}, denoted $\omega(D)$, is the minimal value of $k$ for which the diagram is $k$-Wirtinger colorable; in other words, the smallest number of seeds required to color the entire diagram.
+\begin{definition} The \textit{Wirtinger number of a spatial graph diagram $D$}, denoted $\omega(D)$, is the minimal value of $k$ for which the diagram is $k$-Wirtinger colorable.
 The \textit{Wirtinger number of a spatial graph $G$}, denoted $\omega(G)$, is the minimal Wirtinger number over all diagrams for $G$. \end{definition}

-\begin{remark} From the proof of our main theorem, we will see that the number $|\tau_2|$ can also be determined from a $k$-Wirtinger colored diagram as the number of multi-colored crossings plus the number of non-seed pods. \end{remark}